StevenCellist/Curling-sequences/README.md

 # Curling-sequences
-On curling sequences, trying to find a sequence with infinite repetition.
+On curling sequences, trying to find a sequence with infinite tail length.
 Let's crunch some sequences!

 Largest generator length achieved: *n* = 345.